 - Only use bread flour, not all-purpose, for this recipe.
 All-purpose lacks the protein content necessary to create lots of gluten, which is the secret to a chewy bagel.

-- Make certain that the poaching liquid is at a full boil before adding the bagels.
+- Bring the poaching liquid to a full boil before adding the bagels.

-- Be careful not to poach the bagels for too long, or the crust will be too thick, resulting in a tough, overly chewy bagel that won't rise much in the oven.
+- Don't poach the bagels for too long, or the crust will be too thick, resulting in a tough, overly chewy bagel that won't rise much in the oven.

 - Line the baking trays with parchment paper.
 The crunchy topping will get all over the trays and will be hard to clean off otherwise.